 Accessing the Centurion Lounge:

 As is standard at all of the Centurion Lounges, to get in I had to show my American Express card, ID, and same day boarding pass.
-If you have a Amex Centurion or Platinum card such as the The Platinum Card® from American Express or Platinum Card® from American Express Exclusively for Mercedes-Benz then your admission for you and your spouse, children under 18, or two traveling companions is free.
-If you have an Amex that isn’t a Centurion or Platinum card then you can get into the lounge for $50 via one-time pass (that one pass covers your children, too).
+If you have a Amex Centurion or Platinum card such as the The Platinum Card® from American Express or Platinum Card® from American Express Exclusively for Mercedes-Benz then your admission for you and two guests is covered.
+If you have an Amex that isn’t a Centurion or Platinum card then you can get into the lounge for $50 via one-time pass.

 Note that your same day boarding pass can be for an arriving or departing flight.
 I visited the lounge after flying into New York, so you can stop in right before departure or after you land to have a “free” drink before you have to pay $10+ per drink in Manhattan!